-Before we answer this question, keep in mind that composite decking boards are made of composite lumber which contains wood fiber, plastic and binding agents.
+Before we answer this question, keep in mind that composite decking boards are made of composite lumber which contains wood fibre, plastic and binding agents.
 Composite decking does not require much maintenance compared to traditional wooden decking.
 That said, it is not necessary to seal composite decking; however, sealing will make periodic cleaning less necessary.
 Here are the steps to seal your composite decking:

-Clean the Composite Decking
+Clean Composite Decking

 The first thing that you need to do is to clean the composite decking boards to get rid of any dirt, stains or mildew that are present on the deck.
 Some recommend that you use a power washer because using one will make cleaning more efficient and thorough as compared to scrubbing by hand.
 Just be careful since a high-pressure setting may damage the top layer of the composite decking.
 Also, keep in mind that once the composite decking is sealed, any dirt left behind will be “sealed” into the decking.
 For this reason, you must make sure that the composite decking is thoroughly cleaned.
-Let the composite decking cleaner sit before rinsing thoroughly.
+Let the composite decking cleaner sit thoroughly before rinsing.
 Afterwards, let your composite decking dry completely before you apply a sealer.
-Make sure to choose the right cleaning agent.
+Make sure you choose the right cleaning agent.
 Most would suggest the use of chlorine bleach, but this is a terrible idea.
 Bleach is proven to be effective at killing bacteria, viruses and mould on non-porous surfaces.
 However, composite decking has a porous surface, and it will prevent the chlorine bleach from penetrating the surface to reach any mould growing underneath.
 To make matters worse, chlorine bleach is corrosive.
-Continuous use of this product on your composite decking will cause premature fading, chipping, cracking and splintering of your decking boards.
+Continuous use of this product in your composite decking will cause premature fading, chipping, cracking and splintering of your decking boards.
 Aside from possibly corroding the metal fasteners that hold the boards together, bleach can also damage surrounding plants and vegetation—it will be a nightmare if the chemical compound spilled in your garden.
 Instead of chlorine bleach, it would be better to use a nature-friendly composite deck cleaner.
 There are several highly rated, environmentally safe products that are specifically formulated for cleaning composite decking and effectively removing both surface and hidden dirt, mould and mildew.

-Choose What Composite Decking Sealer to Use
+Choose Which Composite Decking Sealer to Use

 After cleaning the composite decking, the next step is to start the sealing process.
-Choosing the best possible composite deck sealer is crucial in making sure that you will be satisfied with your project once it’s complete.
+Choosing the best possible composite deck sealer is crucial in making sure that you are satisfied with your project once it’s complete.
 Water-based sealers are preferable compared to solvent-based ones.
-Water-based sealers have two primary advantages: 1) They do not alter the color of the composite decking boards unlike solvent-based products, and 2) They utilise synthetic resins which cannot be used as a food source for algae, mould and mildew.
+Water-based sealers have two primary advantages: 1) They do not alter the colour of the composite decking boards unlike solvent-based products, and 2) They utilise synthetic resins which cannot be used as a food source for algae, mould and mildew.